olawar/company_site_sample/README.md

 #A company sample page

+##General info

 A responsive page based on Flexbox developed during workshops at the Coder's Lab front-end course - it is based on a provided design in a PSD file.
 Images sliced by me.

-It contains some simple JS/jQuery scroll / click functions, BX Slider and more.
+It employs some simple JS/jQuery scroll / click functions, BX Slider.
+Lightbox2 gallery and more.

+##The Code

+Here you will find the source code written by me.
+To enjoy the page fully you will need to compile Sass files into CSS and employ BX Slider and Lightbox2 jQuery libraries.

+Modifications:

+* no right and left arrows on BX Slider

+* lightbox positioning from top is increased by 0.02*top

 Enjoy!
 --